 I made an animated plot that shows growth of Tesla deliveries over time and projects them forward to January 1, 2021.
 The plot has a simple projection model based on the number of vehicle deliveries in the most recent quarter:

-Projection Model: Maintaining an unchanged average weekly delivery rate of 4,387 Model S, X, and 3 vehicles.
-This was the average delivery rate achieved in 2018-Q2.
+Projection Model: Maintaining an unchanged average weekly delivery rate of Model S, X, and 3 vehicles achieved in the most recent completed quarter.
 This estimate is potentially very conservative since it assumes that neither the production rate nor the delivery rate increases at all from the previous quarter’s average.

-Side note: Currently production rate is higher than delivery rate.
-This is not due to insufficient demand (as far as has been reported) but rather to the challenges of delivery pipelines supporting the rapid ramping up of production levels.
-As much as possible, I try to focus on providing numbers on deliveries and not just production.
+Side note: Production rate is not delivery rate.
+Either can be larger than the other depending on various factors.
+As much as possible, I try to focus on providing numbers on deliveries and not production.
 The former is what ultimately defines the point at which we can start counting miles.

-The following is a still image version of projections as of January 1, 2021, showing total vehicle deliveries of 934,181 if Model 3, S, and X delivery rates remain at 4,387 a week.
+The following is a still image version of projections as of January 1, 2021, showing total vehicle deliveries of 1,486,045 if Model 3, S, and X delivery rates remain at the average rate of the most recent completed quarter.
 Once again, this estimate is potentially very conservative since it assumes that neither the production rate nor the delivery rate increases at all from the previous quarter’s average.

 Obviously, prediction of the future (no matter the model) is impossibly difficult, and should always be taken with a grain of salt.
 Also, I’m an AI researcher and not an economist nor a financial analyst.
 My interest in Tesla is purely in that it’s one of several implementations of human-robot interaction in the real world.
 It’s a fascinating and important interaction to study.